 The children will continue to construct exciting sentences using adjectives and building up their use of punctuation.
 They will also be using conjunctions (joining words) to extend their sentences.
 The children will have opportunities to write creatively based on traditional stories they have read in class using all the skills they have learnt so far (adding adjectives, conjunctions and using punctuation correctly).

 Vocabulary, Grammar and Punctuation

-They will be learning how to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
+The children will continue to learn how to use ‘and’ ‘because’ ‘but’ and ‘so’ to join words and clauses.
+They will continue to learn how to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
 They will add adjectives to make their writing more interesting.

 We will be continuing with Phase 5 and the children will continue to apply what they have learnt in Phases 2-4.
 Phase 5 will be looking at different ways of spelling the same sound (eg. ay in day and ai in snail) as well as different ways of pronouncing the same spelling of sounds (eg. ie in fried and ie in thief).
 Please keep practising the sounds that are sent home.

 Spelling books will be handed out every Monday and should be returned on the Friday for the spelling quiz.
 Please practise the sounds listed in your child’s spelling book.

 In maths, the children will continue to add and take away numbers.
 They will be encouraged to show their workings, explain their methods and how they can represent their working out in different ways.
 They will also be challenged to solve more abstract problems involving addition and subtraction.

 In Science the children will become plant detectives and go on a plant hunt around our school.
 They will identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
 They will also be identifying and describing the basic structure of a variety of common flowering plants, including trees.